Mayank-cyber-cell/MindMate/README.md

   Write daily entries and get instant emotion feedback (Positive/Neutral/Negative) powered by simple sentiment logic or should you integrate an AI API later.

 - **Anonymous Vent Space**
-  A safe, anonymous place to express feelings – posts are auto-deleted after 10 minutes for privacy.
+  A safe, anonymous place to express feelings  posts are auto deleted after 10 minutes for privacy.

 - **Daily Affirmations**
   Receive a new uplifting message every day, with a history of past affirmations saved in localStorage.